zackster/CompassionPit--Node-/README.markdown

 * install MongoDB: http://shiftcommathree.com/articles/how-to-install-mongodb-on-os-x

-* install node.js (nodejs.org)
+* install node.js (nodejs.org).
+Please use with version 0.60 or greater..

 * install npm (node package manager). one line install:

 	`curl http://npmjs.org/install.sh | sh`

-* copy "config.js.template" to "config.js". config.js is in the .gitignore file, which git tracks. "static/style.min.css" and "static/script.min.js" are also included in ".gitignore"; those are automatically generated and minified when the application is run.
+* copy "config-sample.js" to "config.js". config.js is in the .gitignore file, which git tracks. "static/style.min.css" and "static/script.min.js" are also included in ".gitignore"; those are automatically generated and minified when the application is run.

+* fill out config.js according to your server

 * install GeoIP lib: